-This F-2012.03M-SP1 release includes software features and enhancements for the Synplify Pro® Actel Edition product.
-For the complete summary of features and enhancements contained in this release, see New Features and Enhancements on page 2.
+This F-2012.03A-SP1 release includes software improvements and enhancements for the Synplify Pro[®] Actel Edition product.
+See New Features and Enhancements on page 2 for the summary of features and enhancements contained in the release.

 New Features and Enhancements